OpenAPI·Python·Free

 // "Load specs/payments.yaml and generate a Python

-// FastAPI-style client with async httpx methods."
+// client with async httpx methods and Pydantic v2 models."

 See the MCP page